bocsir/letteRSS/README.md

 #### Create database
 - use the sql queries in `create_rss_db.sql`

-#### Create a .env file with the following, specifying the database name, user, pw, and secrets
+#### Create a .env file in /server with the following, specifying the database name, user, pw, and secrets

 ```bash
 DB_PORT=3306